8 Best budget camera for nature photography: (2023 Guide & Reviews)

 It also provided a wide range of aperture options, which allowed me to control the depth of field.

-I could capture stunning landscapes with a deep depth of field and breathtaking portraits with a shallow depth of field.
+I could capture stunning landscapes and breathtaking portraits with a shallow depth of field.

 I used aperture ranges from f/3.5 to f/22 and was pleased with the results.